A Library of Bacteria

 Flame an inoculation loop for 2-3 seconds, allowing it to cool for 15-20 seconds after

-TIP: To speed up the transfer process, consider using multiple loops to alternate heating/cooling times
+Tip: To speed up the transfer process, consider using multiple loops to alternate heating/cooling times

 Gently touch a colony with the loop, only transferring a barely-visible amount onto one square of the grid.

-TIP: Ensure to inoculate as close to the center of the square as possible, colonies spread when the grow!
+Tip: Ensure to inoculate as close to the center of the square as possible, colonies spread when the grow!

 Continue transferring individual colonies onto individual grid squares